Konrad Naumann

 Konrad Naumann (25 November 1928 – 25 July 1992) was an East German politician.
 He built his career; initially, in regional politics, but between 1966 and 1986 he was important nationally as a member of the Central Committee of the country's ruling SED (party).
+At times, Naumann was the unofficial number two to General Secretary Erich Honecker and seen as his potential successor.

 He was also appointed in May 1976 a member of the party's Politburo.
 Most Politburo members remained in post till they died.
 Naumann was unusual in finding himself relieved of his Politburo (and other party) duties while still alive, following a speech in October 1985 which was felt to be insufficiently supportive of the party line.

 Life

 Early years

 Konrad Naumann was born in Leipzig during the final years of what later came to be known as the Weimar period.
 His father was a financial auditor and his mother worked in garment manufacturing.
 He attended junior school in Holzhausen, on the east side of Leipzig, till 1931, and then middle school in Engelsdorf, a couple of miles to the north.
 His senior school, which he attended formally till 1945, was also in Leipzig.
 In 1939 became a member and later a group leader in the "Deutsches Jungvolk", by now part of the Hitler Youth organisation.
 In 1944 his class was conscripted as Luftwaffenhelfer which by this stage in the war had become in most respects a schoolboy branch of the army.
 Early in 1945 he was stationed in nearby Bad Lausick.
 Shortly before the Americans arrived in April/May 1945 he deserted.